 - Successfully marketing politics, political parties, and policies, as well as any product or service, relies on a clear understanding of audiences, their needs and attitudes.

 - Understanding, segmenting and targeting audiences by needs and attitudes is easier, more discriminating and effective than demographics alone.

 - Don’t under-estimate the importance of a clear singled-minded message, and benefit, backed by a credible supporting argument.
 Equally, fuzzy messages are both difficult to understand and identify with.
 They also question the credibility of the message sender.

 - Personality is also differentiating.
 It is fine to have a few warts and use colourful language or display strength of character such as drive and determination, in order to get your message across and engage.
 Though it is important that your overall beliefs and behaviours are consistent, and grounded in what’s generally regarded as truthful.

-- Monitor where you are on the brand lifecyle.
+- Monitor where you are on the brand lifecycle.
 If sales or support wanes, it is time to rethink your brand communication.
 Start with #1.

 - Based on EU Referendum estimates by the BBC and Professor Chris Hanratty

 - Sir John Curtice, Strathclyde University writing for the BBC.

 - Sir John Curtice’s research on political leadership as published by the BBC